 At other times, Zakaria seems to contradict himself when he admits that the material costs of the Civil War had been immense, with the United States burdened with a national debt of unprecedented proportions.
-Even if the American economy and population were growing so rapidly as to make the debt relatively painless, as he put it, should one not take into consideration the role of perceptions and psychological fatigue, instead of just invoking statist explanations?
+Even if the American economy and population were growing so rapidly as to make the debt relatively painless, as he put it (p.
+61), should one not take into consideration the role of perceptions and psychological fatigue, instead of just invoking statist explanations?
 And if so, does this not undermine the solidity of the latter as the independent variable?
-If perceptions of impoverishment had not existed, for instance, and despite the Congress bickering with the Executive, would policy outcome have been different?
-This important question should have been clearly addressed in order to gage the strength of structural weakness as an explanation.
-As a matter of fact, Zakaria admits at one point that it was post-war economic depression which dampened the expansionist mood to extend American influence into Cuba.
-In another place, he recognizes that when financial constraints appeared to loosen by the early 1880s, the Congress became more receptive to governmental demands for increased spending in certain areas.
+If perceptions of impoverishment had not existed, for instance, and despite the Congress's bickering with the executive, would policy outcome have been different?
+This important question should have been clearly addressed in order to gauge the strength of structural weakness as an explanation.
+As a matter of fact, Zakaria admits at one point that it was postwar economic depression that dampened the expansionist mood to extend American influence into Cuba (p.
+72).
+In another place, he recognizes that when financial constraints appeared to loosen by the early 1880s, Congress became more receptive to governmental demands for increased spending in certain areas (p.
+77).
 The structural variable appears to lose its explanatory power in the process.
 More detrimental to his argument is where he seems to indicate that the augmented strength of the state was more a function of the increase in national power than the opposite.
-"The growth of national economy," as Zakaria put it, "was creating the need for a national professional bureaucracy," which together with a petered-out congressional bid for supremacy, served to strengthen the executive office.
-By implication, the petered- out powers of the congress were also significantly influenced by economic and resource factors.
-It is growth in national power which allows the state to consolidate and become a stronger state.
-In essence, we are having a situation where national power explains state power.
-The independent variable becomes blurred with the dependent variable to be accounted for!
+"The growth of national economy," as Zakaria put it, "was creating the need for a national professional bureaucracy," which together with an exhausted congressional bid for supremacy, served to strengthen the executive office (p.
+89).
+By implication, the exhausted powers of Congress were also significantly influenced by economic and resource factors (p.
+77).
+It is growth in national power that allows the state to consolidate and become a stronger state.
+In essence, we have a situation where national power explains state power.
+The independent variable becomes blurred with the dependent variable!
 Analytical distinctions require more precision than this commendable work could actually provide.
-At the heart of this paradox lies the ambivalence of Zakaria's study.
+(At the heart of this paradox lies the ambivalence of Zakaria's study.)